 After two days of hiking, sailing, and touring around islands, the Ocean Star crew needed a day to chill.
 February 15th was just that.

-Today we motored over to Sandy Island, an uninhibited island just few hundred meters off-shore from Carriacou.
-The island was about a half mile long, with a white sand beach to leeward, and rocky coast just steps away to windward.
-The morning was optional beach time / boat study time for our first Marine Biology exam scheduled for Tuesday.
-Study time on the boat made a good showing, and even some of the morning beach goers came back early to get in on the study-fun ;).
-After lunch, we all went to Sandy Island to participate in SLD (Student Leadership Development) class on the beach where we had to work as a group to overcome a series of challenges and obstacles, including getting everyone over a 4-ft high line without touching it.
-After class we all jumped in the water and explored the rest of the island and a few took up laying in a hammock to continue studying for Marine Bio.
+Today we motored over to Sandy Island, an uninhabited island just a few hundred meters off-shore from Carriacou.
+The island was about a half-mile long, with a white sand beach to leeward, and rocky coast just steps away to windward.
+The morning was an optional beach time/boat study time for our first Marine Biology exam scheduled for Tuesday.
+Study time on the boat made a good showing, and even some of the morning beachgoers came back early to get in on the study-fun ;).
+After lunch, we all went to Sandy Island to participate in SLD (Student Leadership Development) class on the beach, where we had to work as a group to overcome a series of challenges and obstacles, including getting everyone over a 4-ft high line without touching it.
+After class, we all jumped in the water and explored the rest of the island, and a few took up laying in a hammock to continue studying for Marine Bio.

-A much needed day for us to relax, as we will be getting up at before sunrise tomorrow to attend the morning celebrations of Carnival in Hillsborough, Carriacau.
+A much needed day for us to relax, as we will be getting up at before sunrise tomorrow to attend the morning celebrations of Carnival in Hillsborough, Carriacou.

 Related VoyageView All Voyages

 Take your college campus to the ocean and sail the length of the Caribbean's Lesser Antilles.
 One of our most popular semesters, this fall educational expedition is made up of short 1-3 day passages, allowing us to spend plenty of time exploring the Caribbean’s marine and island environment and culture.View Details